robertoesteves13/EndedBot/README.md

 # EndedBot
-A discord bot maded on osu! in mind
+A discord bot made on osu! in mind

 **Building**